carabina/SHScroller/README.md

 ## Description

-Have you ever thought that you are reluctant to reach out your thumb to change tabs or navigations etc.
+**Have you ever thought that you are reluctant to reach out your thumb to change tabs or navigations etc.**
-If so, your users think alike.
+**If so, your users think alike.**
-This totally simple library provides another secret scroll bar to do it without any stretching fingers.
+This totally **simple** library provides another secret scroll bar to do it without stretching fingers.

 Concretely, this is an invisible view(`UIControl`) on the far right edge.